Renault Clio E-TECH hybrid interior & comfort

 Equipment, options & accessories

-Mid-range Iconic features a seven-inch colour touchscreen with navigation, Apple CarPlay and Android Auto, as well as rear parking sensors and foglights.
-Top-spec R.S.
-Line gets the 9.3-inch version of this system, as well as 17-inch alloys, more aggressive exterior styling, a plusher-looking interior with contrasting red stitching, upgraded dashboard materials, climate control, rear electric windows and a 10-inch colour digital driver’s readout.
+The S Edition gets the 9.3-inch version of this system, and top-spec R.S.
+Line adds 17-inch alloys, more aggressive exterior styling, a plusher-looking interior with contrasting red stitching, upgraded dashboard materials, climate control, rear electric windows and a ten-inch colour digital driver’s readout.

 Infotainment, apps & sat nav